 Boccia Inc. provides exterior foundation waterproofing systems that are unparalleled in the industry.
 They will excavate the exterior side of a foundation to its footing to expose the outside of the wall.
 This will allow them to clean and prepare the exterior side of the crack, creating a sound substrate.

 Afterwards, they will trowel apply an asphaltic waterproofing mastic onto the prepared foundation wall.
 They will then implant a reinforcing mesh into the waterproofing mastic and apply a second coat of mastic, which will imbed the mesh and add thickness to the system.

 What sets Boccia’s foundation waterproofing system apart is their reinforcing and thickness.
 The Boccia waterproofing system is thicker than roller-applied coatings that are easily breakable.
 Just like wire in concrete, the reinforcing mesh holds the waterproofing system together, giving the foundation wall the ability to span cracks.

 The final step in the Boccia’s foundation waterproofing system is the installation of a heavy gauge 60 mL thick reinforced vinyl protection barrier with a termination bar, to isolate the waterproofing membrane from the backfilled materials.
 This membrane is thicker than most pool membranes and adds another layer of foundation waterproofing redundancy.

-Boccia Inc. has been waterproofing foundation walls since 1955 and has completed thousands of systems since.
-Subjected to the worst conditions and storms that have come and gone on Long Island, New York, these systems have passed the most rigorous test of time.
-Their membranes remain pliable to bridge cracks and defects in foundation walls and are impenetrable to water intrusion.
+Boccia Inc. has been waterproofing foundation walls since 1955.
+Subjected to Long Island’s worst conditions and storms, these systems have passed the most rigorous test of time.
+Their membranes are impenetrable to water intrusion and remain pliable to bridge cracks and defects in foundation walls.